HeapsIO/heaps-doc/Hello-HashLink.md

 -debug				# Tells haxe to run in debug mode
 ```

-The `-debug` is not necessary to debug, unlink the javascript target, but can still be useful when used with [conditional compilation](https://haxe.org/manual/lf-condition-compilation.html).
+The `-debug` is not necessary to debug, unlike with the javascript target, but can still be useful when used with [conditional compilation](https://haxe.org/manual/lf-condition-compilation.html).

 The `-lib hlsdl` tells Heaps to compile with SDL/OpenGL support.
 If you are on Windows you can use `-lib hldx` instead.